Instant Expressive Gaussian Head Avatars at Over 100 FPS: Results

 \section{Results}

 We provide quantitative and qualitative comparisons and an ablation study here.
-For more results, please refer to the supplementary and the accompanying video including a real-time demo. \paragraph{Metrics.} We conduct experiments for facial animation using the VOODOO-XP test set as in \cite{voodooxp} which contains $102$ video sequences.
+For more results, including a real-time demo, please refer to the supplementary material and the accompanying video. \paragraph{Metrics.} We conduct experiments for facial animation using the VOODOO-XP test set as in \cite{voodooxp}, which contains $102$ video sequences.
 It features extreme expressions and wide viewing angles.
-We extract one out of five consecutive frames for testing to eliminate unnecessary duplication, which in total results in over $20K$ images.
-We evaluate results on common head regions without background across all methods.
-We conduct the following experiments: (1) self-reenactment.
-For each video sequence, we use the first frame as the source frame, and all other frames to drive it.
+We extract one out of five consecutive frames for testing to eliminate unnecessary duplication, which, in total, results in over $20K$ images.
+We evaluate results on common head regions without the background across all methods.
+We conduct the following experiments.
+(1) Self-reenactment: for each video sequence, we use the first frame as the source frame, and all other frames to drive it.
 Each method is tasked with reproducing the viewpoint and the expression of the driving frame.
-(2) cross-reenactment.
-For each video sequence, we randomly sample another video sequence.
+(2) Cross-reenactment: for each video sequence, we randomly sample another video sequence.
 We use the first frame of the first video sequence as the source frame, and all frames in the second video sequence to drive it.